bengalicu/bengal-website/book/primitives.md

 ### Using integers

-The example below creates an Integer object with the value of 1234.
+The example below creates an Integer instance with the value of 1234.

   ```
   myInteger = 1234;